 - 1/2 teaspoon ground cinnamon

-- Preheat oven to 350° F and spray 2 (6 1/2 inch) cast iron skillets with cooking spray.
+- Preheat oven to 350° F and spray an 8 or 10 inch cast iron skillet with cooking spray.

-- Bake the brownies for 18-20 minutes on the middle rack of the oven.
-Be very careful not to over bake the brownies or they will get caky and dry.
-Cool the brownies for a few minutes before serving with ice cream or whipped cream.
+- Bake the brownies on the middle rack of the oven for 15 minutes, 17 minutes for a less gooey brownie.
+Be very careful not to over bake the brownies or they will get cakey and dry.
+Cool the brownies for several minutes before serving with vanilla ice cream.

-The center of the brownies should still look gooey and undercooked when you remove the brownies from the oven.
-Remember they will continue to cook in the skillets even after you remove them from the oven.
+The center of the brownies should still look gooey and undercooked when you remove them from the oven.
+Remember they will continue to cook even after you remove them from the oven.